amikos-tech/chroma-cookbook/core/concepts/index.md

 ### Embedding Function

-Embedding functions (embedding models) expose a consistent interface for generating vectors from documents or queries.
+An embedding function is the model/API that turns text into vectors.

+You run it on:

+- documents (when writing data)
+- queries (when searching)

 See Chroma's official [embedding integrations](https://docs.trychroma.com/integrations#%F0%9F%A7%AC-embedding-integrations).

 ### Embeddings

-An embedding is a vector representation of a document, typically a list of `float32` values.
+An embedding is the numeric vector representation of text, typically a list of `float32` values.

+You can think of it as a machine-friendly fingerprint of meaning.

 ### Distance Function